 Glimepiride may also be used for purposes not listed in this medication guide.

-You should not use glimepiride if you are allergic to it, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use glimepiride if you are allergic to it, or if you have:

 How should I take glimepiride?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Glimepiride is usually taken once a day with breakfast or the first main meal of the day.
 Follow your doctor's instructions.
 Take glimepiride with a full glass of water.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.

 You may have low blood sugar (hypoglycemia) and feel very hungry, dizzy, irritable, confused, anxious, or shaky.
 To quickly treat hypoglycemia, eat or drink a fast-acting source of sugar (fruit juice, hard candy, crackers, raisins, or non-diet soda).

 Your doctor may prescribe a glucagon injection kit in case you have severe hypoglycemia.
 Be sure your family or close friends know how to give you this injection in an emergency.

 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.